-Carfax has agreed to make changes in its disclosures and contracting process with all customers, including Class Members.
+Carfax agreed to make changes in its disclosures and contracting process with all customers, including Class Members.
 In addition, each Class Member who remained in the settlement could have claimed a Settlement Voucher and either use it or transfer it to someone else.
-A Settlement Voucher can be redeemed for free Carfax Vehicle History reports, or the original recipient of a Settlement Voucher can convert it into $3 in cash.
-Conversion requests will be handled on a first-come, first-served basis and will be capped at $650,000 in total for Class Members and the Settlement Vouchers awarded to counsel for the Class as part of their award of attorneys' fees, costs, and expenses.
-To redeem or convert a Settlement Voucher, click here.
+A Settlement Voucher can be redeemed for a free Carfax Vehicle History report, or the original recipient of a Settlement Voucher could have converted it into $3 in cash.
+Conversion requests were handled on a first-come, first-served basis and were capped at $650,000 in total for Class Members and the Settlement Vouchers awarded to counsel for the Class as part of their award of attorneys' fees, costs, and expenses.
+To redeem a Settlement Voucher, click here.

-To get a Settlement Voucher you must have submitted a Claim Form postmarked no later then February 21, 2013.
+To get a Settlement Voucher you must have submitted a Claim Form postmarked no later than February 21, 2013.

 What Are My Options?